nanobox-io/nanobox-guides/articles/elixir/phoenix/configure-phoenix.md

 # Configure Phoenix for Production

 ## Setup a webserver
 Phoenix runs best in production with a reverse-proxy setup.
-Let's configure nginx to serve static assets directly, handle compression, and proxy connections into rails through puma.
+Let's configure nginx to serve static assets directly, handle compression, and proxy connections into phoenix.

 #### Nginx
 Add the following to your `boxfile.yml` to make nginx available to the runtime: